Auto Train Schedule

 Vehicle Requirements for Amtrak Auto Train

-The family car will fit on the train if it is average-sized, but there are auto restrictions, and every vehicle needs a reservation.
+If your family car is average-sized, it will fit on the train, but there are auto restrictions, and every vehicle needs a reservation.

 Factory-model automobiles, vans, trucks, SUVs, and two-wheel motorcycles can ride on the Auto Train.
 Dual-wheel vehicles, gull wings, or scissor doors are prohibited.
 Unique cars are allowed with some limitations.